-The County's 24/7 hotline is staffed by people trained in trauma-informed care, and well educated in the County's homeless services and coordinated entry system.
-Staff screen and assess all callers utilizing the Housing Prioritization Tool (HPT) to determine if they are homeless or at risk of imminent homelessness.
-All consumers are assisted in being linked to mainstream resources outside the Homeless Services System including: Social Services, Energy Assistance, Somatic and Behavioral Health, SOAR, Employment Programs, Food Pantries, etc. Basic consumer information is entered into HMIS, along with any service transactions provided.
+The County's 24/7 hotline is staffed by people who are trained in trauma-informed care and well educated in the County's homeless services and coordinated entry system.
+Staff screen and assess all callers utilizing the Triage Assessment Tool to determine if they are homeless or at risk of imminent homelessness.
+All clients-are assisted in being linked to mainstream resources outside the Homeless Services System including: Social Services, Energy Assistance, Somatic and Behavioral Health, SOAR, Employment Programs, Food Pantries, etc. Basic client information is entered into HMIS, along with the documentation of any services or referrals which were provided.